The wrong choice of CRM could lead to rock bottom as you overspend on expensive software.

 The Professional plan for $49 a month per user adds features such as customized reports, business intelligence dashboards, and 25 mobile business card scans.

-For $99 a month per user, the Enterprise plan is loaded with features, among them lead management, integrated project management, standard support, and more.
+For $99 a month per user, the Enterprise plan is loaded with features, including lead management, integrated project management, standard support, and more.

-Once known as Freshsales, the last CRM on our list of Zoho alternatives is Freshworks, a software solution for sales teams that’s led by AI.
+The last CRM on our list of Zoho alternatives is Freshworks, a software solution for sales teams that’s powered by AI.

 Since 2010, Freshworks has been the primary CRM choice for 40,000+ companies.

-- Custom fields and modules: From formula fields to checklists, date pickers, and text, customize all aspects of your fields in Freshworks so your forms are attuned to your small business needs.
+- Custom fields and modules: From formula fields to checklists, date pickers, and text, customize all aspects of your fields so your forms reflect your small business needs.

 - Task management: In Freshworks, you can set up tasks and appointments as well as remind your sales team what’s due and when.
 Staying on top of work is easy now!